Ebony Raftstrand-Smith

 Ebony Raftstrand-Smith (born 30 August 2005) is a professional rugby league footballer who currently plays for the North Queensland Cowboys in the NRL Women's Premiership.

 Background

-Raftstrand-Smith was born in Auckland and is of Māori descent.
+Raftstrand-Smith was born in Auckland and is of Māori and Norwegian descent.
 She was raised on the Gold Coast, Queensland, where she played her junior rugby league for the Parkwood Sharks and Coomera Cutters, and attended Keebra Park State High School.

 Her older sister, Tiana Raftstrand-Smith, also plays for the Cowboys, and her aunt, Portia Woodman, is a New Zealand rugby sevens and rugby union international.

 Playing career

 Early years

 In 2021 and 2022, Raftstrand-Smith represented Queensland City under-17, scoring two tries in two games.

 In 2022, she played for the Burleigh Bears in the QRL's under-19 women's competition.
 In October 2022, she played for the inaugural Australian Schoolgirls team on their tour of Fiji.

 2023

 Raftstrand-Smith began the 2023 season playing for the Canterbury-Bankstown Bulldogs in the Tarsha Gale Cup.

 On 20 May, she signed with the North Queensland Cowboys, alongside her older sister Tiana, on a two-year contract.
 In July, she represented Queensland under-19 in their win over New South Wales, and was selected to represent the Australian Schoolgirls for the second time.